Employment Based Petitions

 Several types of employment-based green cards are available to immigrants who wish to build their lives and careers in the United States.
 The type of visa you can obtain will depend on your level of education, skills, and ability.
 In many cases, you will also need a permanent job offer from a U.S. employer.

-One of our Bethesda employment-based green card lawyers is an immigrant himself and is ready to help you become a lawful permanent resident.
+One of our employment-based green card lawyers is an immigrant himself and is ready to help you become a lawful permanent resident.
 No matter your background, we can assess your qualifications and determine what types of visas you may be eligible for.
 We have over a decade of legal experience in this area and are extremely familiar with how to effectively navigate the application process.
 Our team at Herischi & Associates will work closely with you and your sponsoring employer and provide sound counsel every step of the way.

 Call (301) 710-9600 or contact us online to explore your employment-based green card options.
 We offer professional legal services in English, Spanish, and Farsi.